 3 Perfect Travel Combos

-The age old dilemma..
+The age-old dilemma..
 What do I take for my next trip to indo/pacific island/some tropical reef pass?
-Your kind of left with a question in the back of your mind question if its going to be too big or too small.
-We all imagine the conditions to be as perfect as the waves out of The September Sessions but the reality is three quarters of us would all stay on land/boat once it peaks over 6ft across the razor sharp reef and sink tins.
+Your kind of left with a question in the back of your mind question if it's going to be too big or too small.
+We all imagine the conditions to be as perfect as the waves out of The September Sessions but the reality is three-quarters of us would all stay on land/boat once it peaks over 6ft across the razor-sharp reef and sinks tins.
 Funny thing is, all of us would tell everyone at home we got perfect 8ft such n’such reef with no one out.
-So as they say, there’s always three sides to a story, yours, theirs and the truth.
+So as they say, there are always three sides to a story, yours, theirs and the truth.
 But don’t ever let the truth get in the way of a good story right.

 Now you’ve answered these trivial questions of life, time to narrow it down.
 One board you should take should be focused towards small waves or a fun style of board for the days when you just want to bash around on a beachie or small average days.
-Yes you do get them so be prepared.
-Your other board should be an all round performance or a step up that will handle bigger and better quality waves, specifically a more finely tuned craft to score the huge cavern you’ve been dreaming of.
-If your lucky to take a third you can opt for it to be either a step up, a backup performance board or a retro board for the hell of it.
+Yes, you do get them so be prepared.
+Your other board should be an all-around performance or a step up that will handle bigger and better quality waves, specifically a more finely tuned craft to score the huge cavern you’ve been dreaming of.
+If you are lucky to take a third you can opt for it to be either a step up, a backup performance board or a retro board for the hell of it.

 You see, we are a good bunch of humans at Boardcave who like to help you dudes and dudette’s out.
 And we debated long and hard on which boards compliment each other for the perfect quiver combo and came up with these to help you make your next board purchase for your trip easier.